floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 ## `Effect` enables incredible things

 notes:
 If your like me, your mind is probably racing with possibilities this point.
 I am now going to give you a intentionally very quick tour of some of the things that the Effect ecosystem offers.
 Although your more than welcome to pause on each slide to try and understand what's going on, don't get too caught up in the specifics, I'll go into more depth in future videos.
-Just get an idea of what's possible.
+Just try to get an idea of what's possible.

 ---